ToxicFrog/mkrescue/README.md

     describe

 Outputs a brief description of the module on stdout (with no newline; use `echo -n` or similar).
 Called to generate help and status messages.
+The default emits `<description missing>`.

     clean

 Deletes downloaded or intermediate files.
 Called when the user explicitly asks for a clean.
+The default erases `$cachedir`.

     dest